dnarayanan/desikasgroupofawesomedocs/running_galaxy_simulations.rst

   module load hdf5
   module load fftw

-The next thing you'll need is a configuration file for MUSIC.
+**GIZMO:** The next thing you'll need is a configuration file for MUSIC.
 Let's set up a config file for a 25/h Mpc (side-length) and 512^3 (particle number) box.
 The config file could look something like this::

   [desika.narayanan@login1 ICs]$ pwd